kwea123/VTuber_Unity/README.md

 3. The mouth distance is used to detect smile and synchronize with the character.

 # Unity Project
-If you want to customize the virtual character, please switch to branch "unityprojects" and you can find the whole project locating at `UnityProjects`.
-(It is built using version 2019.1.0f)
+If you want to customize the virtual character, you can find the unity project in [release](https://github.com/kwea123/VTuber_Unity/releases).

 # License
 [MIT License](LICENSE)